Memphis Grizzlies Logo

 Vancouver Grizzlies Logo 1996-2001

-Below was a grizzly bear, an American brown bear.
-The animal stood on its hind legs, and in the front, it held a basketball, clutching it with its claws.
-The artists specifically focused on the claws and teeth to make the bear look impressive.
+Below is depicted a grizzly bear, also known as an American brown bear.
+The animal stood on its hind legs, holding a basketball in its front paws, its claws gripping it tightly.
+Artists specifically emphasized the bear’s claws and teeth to make it look formidable.

 Memphis Grizzlies Logo 2002-2004